The London Green Directory!

 Where is Canada at?

-According to recent (2017) international comparisons from the World Atlas, Canada is among the top 10 countries with the largest ecological footprints in the world with a footprint of 7.01 gha/person.
-Canada’s environmental capacity to regenerate resources (biocapacity) in 2014 was 14.6 global hectares per person, meaning our biocapacity exceeds our footprint of land and sea use throughout the world to support each Canadian given our current lifestyle.
 In a 2004 Federation of Canadian Municipalities’ (FCM) report, commissioned to develop the first estimates contributing to FCM’s Quality of Life Indicators reporting system, it was found that municipalities with higher footprints also had higher residential incomes.
 While the majority of municipalities in this study fell within 6% either below or above the Canadian average ecological footprint of 7.25 hectares at the time, York (114%), Ottawa (119%), Halton RM (123%), Edmonton (130%), and Calgary (136%) had ecological footprints that were at least 10% greater than the Canadian average.
+London is partnering with Project Neutral to help residents and businesses learn how to take climate action and calculate their carbon footprint.

 What about London’s footprint?

 The federal government controls international and interprovincial movements of hazardous waste and hazardous recyclable material, as well as identifying best practices to minimize possible toxic pollution from the management of waste.
 Globally it is interested in addressing food loss and waste.
 A North American Initiative on Food Waste Reduction and Recovery explores opportunities to reduce avoidable waste.
 Residential food waste falls under various federal initiatives such as the Sustainable Development Strategy to support climate change given the methane emissions with respect to agricultural systems, transboundary movement of hazardous waste and recyclables, and toxic releases.
 In November 2018, the federal government launched an international Ocean Plastics Charter to address plastics pollution, next step being a Canada- wide zero-plastic-waste strategy.
 In 2014, every Canadian threw away on average 706 kg of waste.
 Zero plastics will expect to reduce this number by 30% per person.by 2030, 50% by 2040 and less greenhouse gas emissions by a projected 15 million tonnes.
+In October of 2020 Environment and Climate Change Canada proposed a plan to achieve the goal of zero plastic waste by 2030, following a science assessment on plastic pollution.
+In December 2021 proposed the Single-use Plastics Prohibition Regulations and they were published in June 2022.
+The regulations officially prohibit the manufacture, import, and sale of 6 categories of single-use plastics.
+These six categories are: checkout bags, cutlery, foodservice ware, ring carriers, stir sticks, and straws.
+The prohibition timelines are staggered to allow time for the industry shift away from plastics.
+All manufacturing, import and export of these plastics will be prohibited by December 20th 2025.

 Up to 50% of food waste is avoidable.
 Ontario residents generate 3.7 million tonnes of organic waste every year.
 It is estimated more than 2 million tonnes of it goes to landfill.
-In breaking down, it creates methane, a greenhouse gas, 25 times more potent than carbon dioxide.Without change, Ontario will need 16 new or expanded landfills by 2050.
+In breaking down, it creates methane, a greenhouse gas, 25 times more potent than carbon dioxide.
+Without change, Ontario will need 16 new or expanded landfills by 2050.
 That’s why we must take action to reduce the amount of food and organic waste we generate.
+For more information on how Ontario plans to tackle waste management and waste reduction overall, visit their webpage here.

 In London, more than a tonne of waste is produced per person each year.
 This includes waste generated at home as well as the workplace.
 Much is diverted through reduction, reuse, recycling of materials such as scrap metal and electronics and the Blue Box, composting, for instance leaf and yard materials, and biogas programs.
 The remainder goes to the City’s W12A landfill site.
 There is also a small amount of waste from outside of London delivered to our landfill, while some of London’s business waste is taken to landfills outside of the city for disposal.
-London’s landfill is expected to reach capacity by 2024 without interventions..
+London’s landfill was expected to reach capacity by 2025 without interventions..

 “The whole idea is don’t use things that you only use once and throw away.
-Disposability is an attitude, it’s not a necessity.” – David Suzuki
+Disposability is an attitude, it’s not a necessity.”

 Household Waste Disposal in London